Krypion17/media-progress/README.md

 Then re-login and enable from the extension app, if not enabled.

 ## TODO
+- Make an install script
-- Maybe a settings menu to disable timestamps.
+- Maybe a settings menu to disable timestamps